 - black sesame seeds (optional)

-- Chop up the watermelon and daikon radish to your size preference. (using a melon baller is a fun way to shape these as well) and set it in a bowl
+- Cut the watermelon into 1 1/2 inch cubes (using a melon baller is a fun way to shape these as well) and set it in a bowl

 - Dice the sweet Vidalia onion and green onion finely and add it to the bowl

 - Top with black sesame seeds (optional)